Japan's incredible convenience stores thrust into the Olympic spotlight

 Devin Heroux, another CBC journalist, delighted many Japanese as he documented his discovery of a 7-Eleven attached to the hotel he is staying in.

-"Now, having never been to Japan before I was unaware of how different the experience at Sev (as we called it back in Saskatoon where I grew up)," Heroux wrote on the Canadian public broadcaster's website.
+"Now, having never been to Japan before I was unaware of how different the experience at Sev (as we called it back in Saskatoon where I grew up) and where I'd go to get Slurpees, was going to be," Heroux wrote on the Canadian public broadcaster's website.

 "All I pictured in my head were hot dogs that had been sitting in an oven for too long, and cheese for nachos that probably, maybe, was safe to eat."